CirrusMD/CirrusMD-Android-SDK-Example/README.md

   - `UnknownError`: This is the generic catch for errors that could not be identified
 - `VideoSessionEvents`: Video session related events:
   - `ConnectionStatus`: Video session connection events
-  - `SessionError`:  An error occurred during a video session

 ### Custom Colors And Drawables